Austria–United Kingdom relations

 Foreign relations exist between Austria and the United Kingdom, and have been positive and friendly since Austrian independence in 1955.
 Both nations are members of the Council of Europe.
 The two nations share close economic and technological ties, and cooperate in a variety of fields, particularly when the UK was a member of the European Union and also more recently in condemning Russia's invasion of Ukraine.
 They have also agreed to cooperate on mutual interests over matters involving security in the Balkans, including regarding Kosovo, Albania and Serbia and furthermore to work together on countering subversive Russian activity in the region.
 Austria is a European Union member and the United Kingdom is a former European Union member. the United Kingdom is a member of NATO.
 Austria instead is not a member of NATO.

 History

 Relations between the Duchy of Austria and the Kingdom of England were established in the Middle Ages through interactions of their respective rulers.
 A notable example is Duke Leopold V's imprisonment of King Richard I in 1193.
 From 1731 to 1756, Great Britain was closely aligned with the Austrian Habsburg monarchy in the Anglo-Austrian Alliance.
 Both countries were more loosely aligned as part of a broad anti-French coalition during the Napoleonic Wars.
 Formal relations began only in 1799.
 The Austrian Empire established a diplomatic mission in London in 1816.

+The rapprochement between Great Britain and Austria-Hungary in the 1870s was shaped by the Eastern Crisis and mutual interests in European balance of power.
+Britain, under Prime Minister Benjamin Disraeli, sought to limit Russian expansion and protect trade routes connected to the Ottoman Empire.
+Austria-Hungary, led by Emperor Franz Joseph and Foreign Minister Count Julius Andrássy, faced the risk of Slavic nationalist movements near its southern borders and the potential destabilization of its diverse empire.
+Bureaucratic negotiations, lobby groups, and public opinion shaped British and Austro-Hungarian approaches.
+Andrássy Note subsequent diplomatic correspondence indicated Austria-Hungary’s willingness to seek British backing for Balkan stability.
+Britain prioritized preservation of its imperial trade interests and sought stability without deep military commitments in Central Europe.
+Austria-Hungary aimed for pragmatic cooperation to counterbalance it rivalry with Russian ambitions while maintaining internal stability.
+While both powers improved diplomatic communications and fostered understanding between the two empires, it remained limited to cordial relations.
+Deeper alliances were constrained by domestic politics, the existing Habsburg-Hohenzollern Alliance, and the cautious strategy of industrial and colonial prioritization by Britain.
+This period set a foundation for cooperation in subsequent European diplomatic developments leading up the Great War.